 Sales and Marketing

-Among its significant customers, wholesale distribution giant McLane Company accounted for 26% of Hershey's sales in 2013, up from 22% in 2012.
+Among its significant customers, wholesale distribution giant McLane Company accounted for 25% of Hershey's sales in 2014.
 It's the primary distributor of Hershey products to Wal-Mart.
 Hershey leverages a staff of full-time sales representatives and food brokers to peddle its products to customers.
 In general the confectionary company counts wholesale distributors, chain drug stores, vending companies, wholesale clubs, convenience stores, dollar stores, concessionaires, and department stores among its vast customer set.
 Hershey's distribution network ships its products from its manufacturing plants to strategically located distribution centers, using common carriers to deliver products from there to customers.

 The company makes a point to launch new versions of old favorites, such as Jolly Rancher lollipops and bite-size bits of chocolate bars.
 Although chocolate bars take center stage, most recently premium dark varieties, it introduced sugar-free chocolate to tempt the growing number of diabetic and overweight consumers.
 Moving into the snack aisle, Hershey has rolled out cookies, 100-calorie treats, and granola bars.